END-1300 Introduction to Electroneurodiagnostic Technology

 3 Credits

-Overview of the field of Polysomnography including job responsibilities, credentialing, medical ethics and patient confidentiality.
+Overview of the field of Polysomnography, job responsibilities, and credentialing.
 Normal and abnormal sleep patterns, integrating the physiologic functions of the nervous system.
-Emphasis on basic sleep sciences, physiology, monitoring, montages, electrical safety, diagnosis and treatment of sleep disorders, and PSG patient hook-up and monitoring procedures.
+Emphasis on basic sleep sciences, physiology, sleep medicine processes, diagnosis and treatment of sleep disordered breathing, PSG patient hook-up, monitoring procedures and patient education.

 Prerequisite(s): BIO-2341 Anatomy and Physiology II, and END-1450 Intermediate Electroencephalography (EEG), and END-1500 Basic Evoked Potentials, and END-1911 END Directed Practice I.